Ecctis highlights academic strengths of Bedales home-grown qualifications

 “This independent, objective evaluation affirms what we see every day in our classrooms: that students studying the BAC in English Literature are not only meeting national expectations but surpassing them for this age and stage.
 The course encourages young people to think independently, write creatively and engage deeply with texts and ideas.
 These are the habits of mind that prepare students not just for exams, but for life beyond school, and it is no coincidence that such a high proportion of Bedales students are inspired to go on to study their BAC subjects at university-level.”

-The Ecctis report concludes unequivocally that the BAC in English Literature “demonstrates comparability to GCSE standard,” while also offering students a richer and more expansive learning experience that prepares them better for A Level, university and life beyond.
+The Ecctis report concludes that the BAC in English Literature “demonstrates comparability to GCSE standard".
+Bedales believes the course also offers students a richer and more expansive learning experience that supports preparation for further study and life beyond school.

 There is more information about the full BAC offering at Bedales HERE.